cgwrk/ph-challenge/README.md

 ```

 # Issues and possible improvements
-- ../ in paths do not provide a reasonable error message if they are early in the path, and go through and work as you’d expect .. would if later on in the file system.
-I’m not sure how I feel about this, but I’d say its not ideal.
+- ../ in paths do not provide a reasonable error message if they are early in the path, and go through and work as you would expect on a file system if later on in the url.
+I’d say its not ideal.
 Probably completely banning relative path information would be better.
-- directory structure does not clean up empty directories ever
+- This code does not clean up empty directories ever
-- there is likely a file length limitation on the uploaded image, but I don’t know what it is or hwo the code will handle a file that hits this limit
+- there is likely a file length limitation on the uploaded image, but I don’t know what it is or how the code will handle a file that hits this limit.
 - still running the dev we server
 - 2 clients could try to work on the same file path at the same time and get in the way of each other without knowing it.
 - I’m not entirely sure if the url responses should produce hyper links.
 I generally think the output I have produced as responses is lacking.
-More for human interaction then a system.
 - What happens if someone puts an incredibly long path in the name.
-Likely something bad that is not handled.
-I see a problem here.
-This may not have been a good idea not to restrict the length
+Likely something bad.
+I see a possible problem here.
+This may not have been a good idea not to restrict the length of the url/filepath